Raiden1411/zabi/docs/pages/api/clients/wallet.md

 ### FindTransactionEnvelope
-Finds a transaction envelope from the pool based on the transaction type.
+Finds a transaction envelope from the pool based on the transaction type and it's nonce in case there are transactions with the same type.
 This is thread safe.

 Returns null if no transaction was found

 ### Signature